 Her upcoming projects include a new Edwardian series and a contemporary trilogy.
 Watch this space!

 When Rachel isn’t working she likes to read, knit, watch TV and walk the English countryside with her family and beloved chocolate Labrador, Tyler.

-Frankie Hi Cathy, Welcome to Chicks, Rogues and Scandals!
+Frankie Hi Rachel, Welcome to Chicks, Rogues and Scandals!
 Thank you for taking the time to chat with me today.

-Frankie If you could live in any era and place, When and where would it be?
-And Why?
+Frankie If you could take a holiday in any era and place, When and where would it be?

 Frankie Out of all your work, who is your favourite character and why?

 Rachel Oh, my, that is a TOUGH question!
 I have just finished my 23rd novel so it’s virtually impossible for me to choose one favourite character.
 I love them all!
 My favourite character/s are usually the ones I am working on at the time.
 Sooo, I will have to say Elizabeth Pennington and Joseph Carter from THE MISTRESS OF PENNINGTON’S.